MShahabSepehri/MediConfusion/README.md

 * `RadFM`: Download the model from [here](https://huggingface.co/chaoyi-wu/RadFM) and set `model_path` in the config to its address.

 ### Proprietary models
-To use closed source models, you should save your API keys in a file named `.env` like the example below .<br />
+To use proprietary models, you should save your API keys in a file named `.env` like the example below .<br />
 GEMINI_API_KEY=_YOUR_KEY_<br />
 AZURE_OPENAI_API_KEY=_YOUR_KEY_<br />
 AZURE_OPENAI_ENDPOINT=_YOUR_KEY_<br />